What is the Off-Campus Student Employment Program?

 Off-Campus Student Employment (OCSE) is an opportunity for students to earn their financial aid awards (work-study) while working at a local nonprofit organization or elementary school.
 The program is designed to create institutional partnerships between Macalester and local community organizations.
 Thus, the focus of the program is to encourage students to serve as a bridge between the local organization and Macalester, enabling both to build on the varied resources of the other.
 Students in the program learn about community issues and develop new skills while providing a needed service.
 In addition, they share their insights with each other at monthly training workshops.
 Community organizations receive assistance from a college student approximately 7-10 hours per week

 The program provides an opportunity to contribute to community change by dedicating a significant amount of time to a local project.
 Typically one to three students work at the same community site.
 All of the students in the program are required to attend a monthly training workshop on nonprofit issues, models of social change, and skill building techniques.
 Workshops are help one Monday evening each month.
 Workshops are mandatory and considered paid time.

 - Students who will be Sophomores, Juniors, and Seniors and who have been granted a work-study award as part of their financial aid.

 - Students must make a commitment to being reliable and responsible at their site.

 - Students are required to attend monthly training workshops (see above) on campus.
-Missing a meeting will be considered the same as missing work, and will be handled accordingly.

 - Students may have the option to participate in the program for more than one year if it is approved by their current community site and the Civic Engagement Center.